jeremy379/laravel-openid-connect/README.md

 Laravel passport v13+ does not automatically register the authorization view resulting in an `BindingResolutionException` when you access the /oauth/authorize endpoint, we need to tell passport which view to use

+You have multiple options to link your views:

-You can add it to your `AuthServiceProvider`
+- You can add it to your `AuthServiceProvider`

 ```php
     public function boot(): void